maizi0122/Ripened/README.md

                       itemView = LayoutInflater.from(AdapterViewActivity1.this).inflate(R.layout.ac_sec_lv_item, parent, false);
                       holder = new MyHolder();
                       //-------------------------------------------------
-                      rapeField.inject(this, itemView, holder, this);//-----------------------attention last this,MyAdapter have been make instance auto,
+                      ripend.inject(this, itemView, holder, this);//-----------------------attention last this,MyAdapter have been make instance auto,
                       //-------------------------------------------------                         //because of annotation @Adapter(MyAdapter.class),we have helped you holder.ac_sec_lv_item_tv.setTextSize(TypedValue.COMPLEX_UNIT_SP, 16);       //setAdapter automatic with instance creating, if your Adapter class itemView.setTag(holder);                                                    //have no empty-param constructor,you should pass the instance in